Skip to content

 Discussion

 Osteoporosis impacts around 3.75 million individuals in the UK.
 The estimated prevalence in the over 50 age group is 21.9% among women and 6.7% among men.
-In 2019, the cost of osteoporotic fractures in the UK accounted for approximately 2.4% of public health national expenditure29.
-Bisphosphonates are an effective and cost-effective osteoporosis treaetment41.
-To date, limited uptake and adherence has prevented realising the promise associated with this bone therapy more fully.
-A computerised decision tool and consultation model were developed to improve shared decision making to enhance bisphosphonate uptake and adherence (iFraP).
+In 2019, the cost of osteoporotic fractures in the UK accounted for approximately 2.4% of public health national expenditure.29 Bisphosphonates are an effective and cost-effective osteoporosis treatment.43 To date, osteoporosis treatment and care gaps have limited adherence with bone health therapies.
+A CDST-supported new FLS consultation model (i.e., the iFraP intervention) was developed to improve shared decision-making with the aim of enhancing uptake of fracture prevention drug treatments.
 This manuscript describes the protocol for the economic evaluation of the iFraP intervention.
-Its findings will illustrate how a robust evaluation of the value for money of digital health interventions can be conducted in the context of randomised controlled studies.
+The findings will illustrate how a robust evaluation of the value for money of a DHI can be conducted in the context of an RCT.

 Strengths

-The paper shows how to go about designing a within trial economic evaluation of a digital health intervention (i.e. a decision support tool) and supporting resources.
-This trial-based evaluation is expected to be associated with high internal validity and minimise the impact of selection bias on our estimates of uptake of bisphosphonate therapy.
-To explore the decision uncertainty associated with the cost-effectiveness of iFraP to enhance bisphosphonate adherence we will conduct a VoI analysis.
-An electronic search of trial-based economic evaluation of digital health interventions study protocols identified only three study protocols and neither of these included a trial based VoI analysis42–44.
-No VoI analysis was found when searching the published literature for protocols of cost-effectiveness analyses of digital support tools.
+This paper outlines the protocol for designing a within-trial economic evaluation of a DHI (specifically, a CDST).
+This within-trial evaluation is expected to be associated with high internal validity and to minimise the impact of selection bias on our estimates of uptake of osteoporosis medicine (primarily oral bisphosphonates).
+To explore the decision uncertainty associated with the within-trial cost-effectiveness of iFraP to enhance osteoporosis medicine adherence we will conduct a RVoI analysis.
+An electronic search of trial-based economic evaluation of DHIs protocols identified only two protocols and neither of them included a within-trial RVoI analysis.44,45 Similarly, no RVoI analysis was found in published protocols of within-trial cost-effectiveness analyses of DSTs.46,47

 Limitations

-Evaluation of the cost-effectiveness of improving bisphosphonates uptake and adherence present both a short term and a life-time decision problem.
-The within trial cost effectiveness analysis described here will allow us to robustly explore the short-term impact of the iFraP intervention on osteoporosis medicine uptake, principally bisphosphonates.
-Estimating the value associated with improving adherence with bisphosphonate therapy over a life time horizon in England would require designing a model based economic evaluation.
-Funding restrictions limited our ability to design and implement a model based evaluation.
-Future research may focus on re-evaluating an existing osteoporosis decision analytic model to explore the long-term impact of the iFraP intervention on adherence with bisphosphonate bone health therapies.
+Evaluation of the cost-effectiveness of improving uptake and adherence with osteoporosis medicine presents both a short-term and a lifetime decision problem.
+The within-trial cost-effectiveness analysis described in this protocol will allow us to robustly explore the short-term impact of the iFraP intervention on osteoporosis medicine uptake.
+Estimating the value associated with improving adherence with osteoporosis medicine over a lifetime horizon in England would require a model-based economic evaluation.
+Funding restrictions however, limited our ability to design and implement such an analysis.
+To explore iFraP’s long-term impact on adherence with osteoporosis medicine, future research may focus on reanalysing existing model-based economic evaluations of osteoporosis medicine using uptake and adherence data from the iFraP trial.
+A long-term model would facilitate exploration of the value of conducting further primary research using Bayesian value of information analysis (VoI).

 Ethics and dissemination